Car-edible Witness

 uh whatever the dipping sauce is to either sit in between me and scott so that we can share it or even more common he'll hold it and i can dip food in it or pretty often he'll dip something in it and hand it to me to eat.

 And a lot of times, not always, but a lot of times it's a food that he has packed for us.
+So he is

 assisting in the dipping, but then giving me a hard time about it.
+Does he ever help you with dabbing?

 Scott, do you think that if Nicole asked you on your drive home to hold a napkin and dab the corners of her mouth, you would be willing to do it?

-I mean, we drove here separately, so, but in the hypothetical that we were heading home together,
+I mean, we drove here separately.
+So, but in the hypothetical that we were heading home together,

 I mean, it'd be kind of rude not to, I suppose.